dolittle/Runtime/Documentation/References/configuration.md

   * Type: Integer
   * Default: 9700

-## Eventstore:BackwardsCompatibility:Version
-A required configuration denoting whether the event store should use the old formatting used in V6 of the runtime or the newer format.
-In V6 Runtime the Partition ID and Event Source ID were forced to by GUIDs and also stored as such in the database.
-In V7 we changed it so that these were strings, not GUIDs, thus the database scheme is slightly different and it needs to be configured explicitly.
-Only Runtimes that has event store databases with data from V6 of the Runtime should use the V6 option.

-### Type: String
-### Values
-* V6
-* V7
 ## ReverseCalls
 Contains a feature-flag for whether or not to use reverse calls implemented with actors.
 * UseActors